getdish/dish/docs/nate.md

 - [https://develop.consumerium.org/wiki/Lists_of_review_aggregators_and_review_sites]

-Why I like rottentomatoes

-- mostly, they consistently match my expectations, and most importantly, their 90%+ movies are maybe 95% accurate (granted, i assist them a lot by not seeing any movie that i know doesnt appeal to my current mood, but in dish's case users would do the same thing - theyd know if theyre craving sushi already, whereas mood for movies is more complex)
-- 0-100 scale is more memorable and precise, I've thought on this for a while and I like it for restaurants i think (you'd also show #1, #2, #3...)
-  - to me, its nice to see 92 vs 95 vs 98, i actually sense big differences in that range. in the lower tiers i don't mind...
-  - only downside would be does it confuse the ratings too much or feel to foreign to people?
-- anything above a 85% or so is "gold", similar to the idea of having a "star" or no star show / crown etc
-  - nice for handing out for promo - we're a "\*" restaurant!

-Rottentomatoes is even interesting because they split out experts from the audience.
+Why I like rottentomatoes: mostly, they consistently match my expectations, and most importantly, their 90%+ movies are super high chance of being enjoyable (this is part because i filter as well on top of what they show: user score vs critic score has a lot if information you can use to discern pop-vs-serious etc and decide what you want, so its part good info display, part aggregation of critics, part user)

 ---